antorobinson/allianz-collaborative-challenge/README.md

 1. Configure DB properties like H2 host, credentials etc.
 2. Update the property `spring.datasource.url` `spring.datasource.driverClassName` `spring.datasource.username` `spring.datasource.password` `spring.h2.console.path`  **H2** and **JPA** will support this.

 **H2**
+1. API endpoint to update sensor details such as `sensorId`, `city` and `districts` are not exposed in this project.
+This information should be provided manually in H2 database as a prerequisite once the project is running.
+Then the other api's for adding and retrieving Reading deatails should be performed.

 <!-- 6.
 XXXX [dbconfig](./docs/images/CleanArchitecture.jpg)
 7. YYYY [dbconfig](./docs/images/CleanArchitecture.jpg)    -->